tamersp25/docs/docs/applications/quick-start/step-2.md

 ## Implementing the Authorization Code Flow

-The authorization code flow is designed for server-side applications where source code is not publicly exposed and the confidentiality of the _Client Secret_ can be maintained.
+The Authorization Code Flow is designed for server-side applications where source code is not publicly exposed and the confidentiality of the _Client Secret_ can be maintained.
 This is a redirection-based flow that begins with user authentication returning an _Authorization Code_ that’s exchanged for an _Access Token_ to access the user’s account.
-Along with the _Access Token_, you get a _Refresh Token_ that can be saved in your database and used at a later point to generate a new Access Token when the original expires.
-Because the Authorization Code Flow uses a Client ID and Client Secret to retrieve the tokens from the back end, it has the benefit of not exposing tokens to the web browser.
+Along with the _Access Token_, you get a _Refresh Token_ that can be saved in your database and used at a later point to generate a new *Access Token* when the original expires.
+Because the Authorization Code Flow uses a *Client ID* and *Client Secret* to retrieve the tokens from the back end, it has the benefit of not exposing tokens to the web browser.

 At a high-level, the Authorization Code Flow follows these steps when a user attempts to initiate a session with your application by clicking a "Sign In with Veritone" button.</br>
 ![sign-in-button](VDA-AppQS-Step2-OAuth-Sign-in-with-Veritone-Button.png)

 1. Your application redirects the user to the Veritone authorization server, where the user authenticates their identity and authorizes your app to access their account by logging in.
-2. An Authorization Code is passed to your application from the Veritone authorization server.
+2. An *Authorization Code* is passed to your application from the Veritone authorization server.
-3. Your application sends the Authorization Code to Veritone, and Veritone returns an Access Token and a Refresh Token.
+3. Your application sends the *Authorization Code* to Veritone, and Veritone returns an *Access Token* and a *Refresh Token*.
-4. Your application can use the Access Token to call the Veritone API and access the user’s account.
+4. Your application can use the *Access Token* to call the Veritone API and access the user’s account.

 ![authorization-code-flow](VDA-AppQS-Step2-OAuth-Authorization-Code-Flow.png)

 ### **Step 1: Authenticate User and Get Authorization Code**

 A "Sign In With Veritone" button initiates user authentication.
 When a user clicks the button, you'll send them to an authorization page where they will authenticate their identity and give your application permission to access their account.
 In this first step, you'll construct a link to the authorization page by adding specific parameters to the query that identify your app.
-The _Client ID_ and *Redirect URI *that you'll need to include in the authorization URL can be found in the settings for your app, which you can get to by clicking the name of your app from the _Applications_ dashboard.
+The _Client ID_ and *Redirect URI* that you'll need to include in the authorization URL can be found in the settings for your app, which you can get to by clicking the name of your app from the *Applications Dashboard*.

 ##### Authorization URL Components

 <table>
   <tr>
-    <td>Parameter</td>
+    <td><b>Parameter</b></td>
-    <td>Type</td>
+    <td><b>Type</b></td>
-    <td>Description</td>
+    <td><b>Description</b></td>
   </tr>
   <tr>
     <td>response_type</td>